danwagnerco/excel-vba-life-savers/README.md

 7. On Visual Basic, click save and then click Debug > Compile VBAProject
 8. Save in VB and Save in the Excel spreadsheet & then close the file
 9. Open it and Enable Macros.
 Should work now.

+Issue occurrences:
+- 12/16/2014 (initial)
+- 1/27/2015 (after Stephen pasted in data while I was working remote in SF for Symposium)